 - The recipient institution will create a digital toolkit that will supplement and expand on the topics covered in the seminars.
 The digital toolkit will be made available to all participants, along with video recordings of the individual seminars.
-The digital toolkit can include articles, podcasts, videos, book titles, websites, journals, interactive maps, and any material that will provide a foundation on the topics and/or further participants' knowledge and understanding of global food security.
-The digital toolkit may also provide information on careers paths for interested participants to pursue related to global food security. - The recipient institution will submit a finalized agenda to IIE at least one week prior to each Gilman Global Food Security Virtual Seminar.
+The digital toolkit can include articles, podcasts, videos, book titles, websites, journals, interactive maps, and any material that will provide a foundation on the topics and/or further participants' knowledge and understanding of critical and emerging Technology.
+The digital toolkit may also provide information on careers paths for interested participants to pursue related to critical and emerging technology. - The recipient institution will submit a finalized overview to IIE at least one week prior to each Gilman Critical and Emerging Technology Virtual Seminar.
 The PowerPoint and any handouts must clearly include U.S. Department of State and Gilman Program branding and follow the Branding Guidelines.
-(IIE will provide the PowerPoint template, Branding Guidelines and post the handouts and recommendations on the Gilman website as applicable.) - The recipient institution will be responsible for preparing the registration links for each seminar and may be asked by IIE to provide registration numbers leading up to each seminar and attendee numbers after. - The recipient institution will prepare a survey in close coordination with IIE and ECA, before sending to all attendees after each seminar.
-An evaluation report will be due from the recipient institution within 7 business days after the series. - Prepare and submit a two-page report that discusses lessons learned in the development and execution of the Gilman Global Food Security Virtual Seminars, positive outcomes, and suggestions (i.e., the planning process, communication with IIE and ECA, content) for future Gilman Virtual Seminars.
-A report template will be provided to the recipient. - Submit an invoice and a certified final financial report (with actuals) to IIE after the completion of the Seminars in accordance with the budget in the signed Agreement for payment.
+(IIE will provide the PowerPoint template, Branding Guidelines and post the handouts and recommendations on the Gilman website as applicable.) - The recipient institution will be responsible for preparing the registration links for each seminar, providing registration numbers and list leading up to each seminar and attendee numbers after. - The recipient institution will prepare a survey in close coordination with IIE and ECA, before sending to all attendees after each seminar.
+An evaluation report will be due from the recipient institution within 7 business days after the series.